Janpot/kwest/README.md

 ### var request = kwest([function])

 Creates a request function that can make the most basic http requests.
 Optionally an argument can be provided that represents the last request in the middleware chain.
-This useful for e.g. mocking, browserify,...
+This is useful for e.g. mocking, browserify,...
 `request` can be called either with a string or with an options object to make the actual request. available options are:
 - `uri`: string or parsed url.
 This is mandatory
 - `method`: cdefaults to `GET`